DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

 </div>

 * One obvious drawback:
-    * the logic is now distributed between the `RestaurantBooking` entity and the `NotifyRestaurantOnCustomerBookingConfirmation` event handler, whereas with other patterns this would be a single piece of code
+    * The logic is now distributed between the `RestaurantBooking` entity and the `NotifyRestaurantOnCustomerBookingConfirmation` event handler, whereas with other patterns this would be a single piece of code

 ---